2022 Houston Astros season: World Series

 Within the first four pitches of the game and an error in Game 2, the Astros took care of all scoring necessary to secure a 5–2 win that mimicked the blueprint of many of their 106 wins during the regular season.
 The top of their lineup did much of the damage, starting pitching was stifling, and the bullpen secured the win.
-Each of Altuve, Peña, and Álvarez hit consecutive doubles off Phillies starter Zach Wheeler to open the contest; leading a game off with three consecutive extra base hits was unprecedented in World Series history.
+Each of Altuve, Peña, and Alvarez hit consecutive doubles off Phillies starter Zach Wheeler to open the contest; leading a game off with three consecutive extra base hits was unprecedented in World Series history.
 Astros starter Framber Valdez allowed one run over 6 1/3 innings, striking out nine, getting nine ground ball outs, and allowing a Bryce Harper line drive as the only out in the air.
 Alex Bregman hit a two-run home run in the fifth inning for his third home run of the postseason.

 Major League Baseball announced merchandising sales records established by Astros team sh0ps during the 2022 World Series.
 During Games 1 the Astros' nine retail outlets within Union Station and Minute Maid Park recorded the highest single-day merchandise sale total in World Series history, surpassing those during an 18-inning contest at Dodger Stadium between the Red Sox and Dodgers in 2018.
 Game 2 achieved the second-highest total on record.
 Thus, the Astros held the four highest sales totals during the World Series, to include both Games 1 of the 2019 and 2021 World Series.